MNAlfiansyah/count-the-chog/README.md

 - More distracting animals

 ### Controls
-- **SPACE**: Count a rabbit
+- **SPACE** or **CLICK**: Count a chog
 - One mistake sends you back to level 1, so count carefully!

 ## 🎯 How to Play

 1. Press "Play Game" to start
+2. Read the instructions and identify which animal to count
-2. Watch carefully as animals move across the screen
+3. Watch carefully as animals move across the screen
-3. Press SPACE each time you see a rabbit
+4. Press SPACE or CLICK each time you see a chog
-4. Complete the level by counting the correct number of chog
+5. Complete the level by counting the correct number of chog
-5. Progress through levels with increasing difficulty
+6. Progress through levels with increasing difficulty
+7. Check your final score when the game ends
-6. One wrong count sends you back to level 1!
+8. One wrong count sends you back to level 1!

+## 🎵 Features

+- Responsive design for all screen sizes
+- Background music toggle
+- Visual instructions guide
+- Score tracking system
+- Encouraging feedback messages
+- Cute animations and effects
+- Easy-to-use controls (keyboard or mouse)

 ## 🛠️ Technical Details